rhdtownsend/msg/docs/source/user-guide/msg-fundamentals.rst

 Evaluating an elemental spectrum requires solution of the radiative transfer equation throughout the atmospheric layers composing the surface element.
-This is typically far too computationally expensive to do on-the-fly.
+This is often far too computationally expensive to do on-the-fly.
 An alternative approach is to pre-calculate spectra across a multi-dimensional grid spanning a range of photospheric parameters, and then interpolate within this grid when an elemental